wp-plugins/comm100-live-chat/readme.txt

 **Why Comm100 Live Chat?**

 *  Industry Leading Live Chat Feature Set - Full live chat customization, intelligent live chat invitation, live visitor monitor & tracking, comprehensive live chat reports, customer rating and anything else you ever imagine in live chat software are all available with Comm100 Live Chat.[Take a tour](http://livechat.comm100.com/features.aspx "Live Chat Feature Tour")
-*  Multiple Live Chat Mobile Apps - Comm100 [Live Chat](http://livechat.comm100.com/ "Live Chat Software") offers multiple free mobile live chat apps for iPhone, Android, BlackBerry, Window Mobile, Symbian & other Java-based platforms.Take live chat while on the go.Learn more about [Live Chat for Mobile](http://livechat.comm100.com/mobilechat.aspx "Live Chat for Mobile")
+*  Multiple Live Chat Mobile Apps - Comm100 [Live Chat](http://livechat.comm100.com/ "Live Chat Software") offers multiple mobile live chat apps for iPhone, iPad, Android devices and BlackBerry phones.Take live chat while on the go.
+Learn more about [Live Chat for Mobile](http://livechat.comm100.com/mobilechat.aspx "Live Chat for Mobile")
 *  High Live Chat Stability & Security - We employ industry-leading technology and infrastructure to deliver maximum security, redundancy and performance capability for your live chat.
 And as a licensee of TRUSTe, we are committed to protecting your live chat information privacy.
 *  Live Chat Integration with Ticket & Help Desk - The integration with ticket software allows you to attach live chat transcripts or offline messages to tickets.
 The integration with help desk software enables visitors to request a live chat directly from your help desk.

-For more detailed live chat installation instructions, please refer to [Comm100 Live Chat WordPress Chat Plugin Setup Guide](http://hosted.comm100.com/KnowledgeBase/Article.aspx?siteId=10000&id=376 "Free WordPress Chat Plugin Setup Guide").

 == Installation ==